RediSearch/RediSearch/docs/docs/basic-constructs/configuration-parameters.md

 {{% /alert %}}

-If present in the argument list,  concurrency for query processing will be turned off, and the work will be done in a single thread.
+If present in the argument list, Search and Query will turn off concurrency for query processing, and work in a single thread.

 This is useful if data consistency is extremely important, and avoids a situation where deletion of documents while querying them can cause momentarily inconsistent results (i.e. documents that were valid during the invocation of the query are not returned because they were deleted during query processing).